 - A quiet room is available if children need to leave the theatre to feel more settled or regroup during the show.

-- Families also have access to Child and Parent guides, as well as a Visitor’s Guide, to help them know what to expect during the performances and give them an opportunity to look for learning moments together.
+- Families also have access to Child and Parent guides, as well as a Visitor’s Guide, for each production to help them know what to expect during the performances and give them an opportunity to look for learning moments together.

 This is an incredible project, and the folks involved at Children’s Theatre of Charlotte are amazing!
 I even got to do a training with their teaching artists to support their ongoing classes, and it’s been awesome to see how dedicated they are to creating the best experience possible for every family who walks through their doors!